isurudevj/man/README.md

 ## Configuring Context

-Plugin configuration will allow you to created your context and the sites you want to limit to.
+Plugin configuration will allow you to create your own context and the sites you want to limit to.

+For an example:

 You want to limit your `mongodb` related queries to `docs.mongodb.com` Context in this case is `mongodb`
 Sites in this case is `docs.mongodb.com`